Error Message Cheat Sheet

 "Too many concurrent requests for user" or "Rate Limit Exceeded (Code 429)" Indicates that Gmail is in a throttling state.
 You can find more information on throttling and how to work around it here.

-"invalid_grant Invalid JWT Signature" This message is typically encountered when using domain-wide delegation to authenticate with G Suite and indicates that the computer on which FEC is running may not be keeping accurate time.
+"invalid_grant Invalid JWT Signature" This message is typically encountered when using domain-wide delegation to authenticate with Google Workspace (formerly called G Suite) and indicates that the computer on which FEC is running may not be keeping accurate time.
 Correcting the computer's time should resolve the issue.

 "File not found (Code 404)" Indicates that the Drive attachment or revision FEC is requesting is no longer available.
 It might have been deleted from Google Drive.